Destinyelikem/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-a directory named my first directory in the tmp directory.
+creating a directory named my first directory in the /tmp/ directory.